jeremiah-corrado/fem_2d/paper.md

 ## Problem Formulation and Solution

 The following example shows how a simplified formulation of the Maxwell Eigenvalue Problem maps to the corresponding code in the library.
-This is intended provide a general depiction of how one might translate a mathematical problem into an `FEM_2D` implementation.
+This is intended provide a general overview of the libraries available functionality.
+It is not comprehensive, but does aim to provide a good starting point.

 The Maxwell eigenvalue problem has the following Continuous-Galerkin formulation for an arbitrary Domain terminated with Dirichlet boundary conditions, (constraining the solution to TE modes only):